kiwi0fruit/pyappshare/template_app/setup/README.md

   Check Windows 8.1 SDK and Windows 10 SDK options.
   Previous version: [Microsoft Visual C++ Build Tools 2015](https://go.microsoft.com/fwlink/?LinkId=691126).

-2. Make sure conda is callble from terminal.
+2. Make sure conda is callble from terminal by modifying the PATH.
 I assume that you didn't change default Miniconda3 install dir (otherwise drag'n'drop the dir to the terminal window or copy it's path from the file manager).
     * on Windows: